clicknium/clicknium-docs/doc/developtools/vscode/vscode.md

 ***Remarks***: Clicknium extension has dependency on [python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python), and the extension will be installed automatically.

 ## Connect To Cloud
-You are required to sign up to ClickCorp after installation, or sign in with a Google or GitHub account.
+You are required to sign up to Clicknium after installation, or sign in with a Google or GitHub account.
 Please go to [Connect To Cloud](./connecttocloud.md) for more information.

 ## Extension Installation
 Clicknium extension provides different extensions for automation.
 For example, Edge Extension helps you execute automation on Microsoft Edge browser.